How to address violence in the news with your students.

-A simple tracking system gives teachers a general idea of the activities their students have completed, though not how well they're understanding the material.
+A simple tracking system gives teachers a general idea of the activities their students have completed, but not how well they're understanding the material.
 Teachers can use ABCmouse for Teachers in the computer lab, at rotating stations, or with the whole class, although not all activities will lend themselves well to use on a projector or an interactive whiteboard.
-There are also plenty of printables to help bridge online lessons with offscreen classroom activities.Continue reading Show less
+There are also plenty of printables to help bridge online lessons with off-screen classroom activities.Continue reading Show less

-ABCmouse for Teachers offers pre-K through second-grade curriculum touching on a variety of topics, many of which correlate to the Common Core State Standards.
+ABCmouse for Teachers offers pre-K through second grade curriculum touching on a variety of topics, many of which correlate to the Common Core State Standards.
 Kids visit a virtual classroom where they can play games, learn or review material, visit the zoo or a farm, or tend to a pet hamster or a fish.
 When kids complete activities, they earn tickets they can use to buy items in a virtual store.

 Kids follow a learning path that gets progressively more challenging as they use the site.
 Their level is set based on starting age, and they can either follow a customized learning path or choose activities at random.
 Teachers can also choose and assign particular activities for each student.
 Content focuses on reading and writing, math, art and music, music and songs, social studies, and science and health.
 Content is presented through art, books, songs, puzzles, games, and printables.
 New content is added -- and removed -- regularly, including original video series that explore topics such as culture and geography, science, or timely world events.
 There are Spanish language activities as well as an option to set the main navigation menu to Spanish.
 Teachers can track kids' progress through the learning path as well as conduct other assessments.
 With a free teacher subscription, all content is available on the web and in multiple companion apps.
 Teachers can also provide kids with a code to access any assigned content at home.